Youths, Lutes & Ukes project - Final Concert Tuesday 9 July 2013

 Youths, Lutes & Ukes: Music from Shakespeare to the blues - for a gang of strummers

-Up to 200 young ukulele players from York schools have the exciting opportunity to work with members of the Ukulele Orchestra of Great Britain and the Theatre of the Ayre in a unique collaboration.
-The project begins in May with workshops for pupils from Yearsley Grove, Clifton Green, St. Barnabas, St. Aeldred's and Elvington primary schools led by local ukulele teachers and members of both ensembles.
-These will be followed up with regular visits throughout the summer term by ukulele players from the University of York's Music Education Group and York St John University, who will help the young people to learn and practise the music.
+Two hundred young ukulele players from York schools had the exciting opportunity to work with members of the Ukulele Orchestra of Great Britain and the Theatre of the Ayre in a unique collaboration.
+The project began in May with workshops for pupils from Yearsley Grove, Clifton Green, St. Barnabas, St. Aeldred's and Elvington primary schools led by local ukulele teachers and members of both ensembles.
+The young people then spent several weeks practising the music, with the help of their teachers and ukulele players from the University of York's Music Education Group.

-The project explores music by two musicians called Robert Johnson - one Shakespeare's lute player, the second a bluesman.
-Children will be introduced to the chord patterns of early seventeenth century England and will experience how they are related to similar patterns in blues songs.
-They will compose their own Bergamesca and blues song, and learn to accompany themselves for dancing along the way.
+The project explored music by two musicians called Robert Johnson - one Shakespeare's lute player, the second a bluesman.
+The young people learned about the chord patterns of early seventeenth century music and experienced how they are related to similar patterns in blues songs.
+Joined by lute and ukulele professionals, they performed their own blues song, and music from the seventeenth century - including a lively dance.

 Images - Lutenist Elizabeth Kenny & Nick Browning (Ukulele Orchestra of Great Britain) at St Barnbas' School, York.
 Courtesy of The SHM Foundation